 Prerequisites for Admission

 Admission to the Cultural Anthropology area in the Anthropology Graduate Program is determined by the rules and regulations of the Graduate School and by the Cultural Anthropology faculty.
-Prospective students must send their application to the Graduate School Admissions Office and the Anthropology Department.
+Prospective students must send their application to the Graduate School Admissions Office and the Department of Anthropology.
 See Admission for more details regarding application and admission.
 The deadline to apply is December 1.
 Cultural Anthropology Faculty: Bowie, Camal, Enriquez, Lepowsky, Nesper, Ohnuki-Tierney, Stambach, Wendland, Zhou

 Requirements for the Master’s Degree Program

 All students need to develop a command of social theory and ethnography.
 They must become well – acquainted with the literature, concepts, problems, and issues of the discipline.
 To this end, we strongly urge students to take courses primarily in anthropology during their first year in the program (or longer if they enter the program without an anthropology major).
 The Anthro 860, Anthro 900 sequence is designed to give all first year students a grounding in the fundamentals of the discipline.
 In addition, students should work closely with their advisors to construct a course of study appropriate to their particular needs and interests.
 The requirements for the Master’s Degree are as follows:

 - Minimum of 30 graduate credits, of which at least 15 should be in cultural anthropology.

 - Passage of the Qualifying Examination at the Master’s or Ph.D. level.